How to Clone Using HTTPS in Git?

 git clone https://github.com/freeCodeCamp/freeCodeCamp.git

 When we look at the repository through the browser, we find there is a sub-menu for cloning.
-There will be a couple of options, such as using a desktop application, downloading ZIP archive, and also copying addresses per protocol.
+There will be a couple of options, such as using a desktop application, downloading a ZIP archive, and also copying addresses per protocol.
 The image below shows the default view with an HTTPS address on GitHub.

 Setting up such a helper is simple, but there are several options for this configuration.
 One of them is CACHE.
-This option never saves our credentials to the hard disk of the computer, it only stores them in the OS cache.
-For security reasons, we can also set the timeout attribute, which will only temporarily remember our passwords.
+This option never saves our credentials to the hard disk of the computer; it only stores them in the OS cache.
+For security reasons, we can also set the timeout attribute, which will only temporarily remember our passwords:

 git config credential.helper ‘cache ==timeout=3600’

 Another type is STORE.
-This time our login details are saved on disk.
-Importantly, this file is not encrypted in any way, and the only protection is to restrict access to the file for the user who created it.
+This time, our login details are saved on disk.
+Importantly, this file is not encrypted in any way, and the only protection is to restrict access to the file for the user who created it:

 git config credential.helper store

 There is also another type, the so-called custom helpers.
-Here we can use 3rd party services or create our own way of storing credentials.
+Here, we can use 3rd party services or create our own way of storing credentials.
 Of course, this configuration method is more complicated and requires more knowledge, but it allows you to significantly increase the level of security.

-Differences compared to SSH
+Differences compared to git clone SSH

 All the popular hosting services used to work with Git allow us to use both HTTPS and SSH, so here we have a draw.
 The main difference, however, is the level of security.
-While HTTPS is encrypted and gives us a high level of security, SSH goes a step further and forces us to create a key pair and provide a public key to the website to establish a connection.
+While HTTPS is encrypted and gives us a high level of security, SSH goes a step further and forces us to create a private key pair and provide a public key to the website to establish a connection.
 This increases the level of control over access to repositories.
 The advantage here is definitely on the SSH side.

 HTTPS | SSH |